akmurmu82/GitSweep/frontend/README.md

 ## Overview
 This frontend allows users to authenticate via GitHub and manage their repositories, including deleting selected repositories.

+👉 Rename `.env.example` to `.env` and fill in the required environment variable values before running the project.

 ## Setup

 1. Clone the repository.